benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 ---
 Description: Laravel 10 will be released on February 7, 2023.
 Its development is still ongoing.
 That said, every Laravel ninja should already know what's coming.
 Published At: 2022-09-15
-Modified At:
+Modified At: 2022-10-05
 ---

 # The Laravel ninja already knows what's new in Laravel 10

-Laravel 10 will be released on February 7, 2023.
-Its development is still ongoing.
-I'll update this article as often as needed to make sure you have a digestible list of every new feature and enhancement embedded inside Laravel 10.
+Let's dive into every relevant new feature we know will be available in Laravel 10.
 Get your ninja suit and follow me!

 ![Laravel's logo.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1663966984/benjamincrozat.com/laravel_umomrs.png)